 The ideal option is one with both strong insulation and a powerful electrical component.
 You want something durable and waterproof.
 The ability to retain heat is just as important as the strength of the battery.
-A great choice is Velazzio Heated Gloves.
+Our favorites are the Hotwired Men's 12V Heated Gloves.

 Q: What are the best gloves for extreme cold?

-When you’re facing extreme cold, look for both something that can handle super-low temperatures and that has a strong element.
+When you’re facing extreme cold, look for something that can handle super-low temperatures and contains a strong element.
 Savior Rechargeable Gloves heat up quickly and have effective closures to prevent wind and ice from getting to your skin.

 Q: How do you wash heated gloves?

 To properly maintain your gloves, be sure to check any instructions for the specific item.
 If there is no electric part, you can wash them by hand or machine in warm water.
 If there’s an electric part, fully remove it to prevent damage to yourself and the gloves.

 Our top pick for the best heated gloves is the Hotwired Men's 12V Heated Gloves with durable 600D textile and leather construction, and a three-setting temperature controller.

 For a more affordable option, the Heat Factory Gloves won’t let you down, thanks to a comfortable fleece lining and extra insulation.